 The most common type of stroke is known as an ischemic stroke.
 Nearly nine out of 10 strokes fall into this category.
 The culprit is a blood clot that obstructs a blood vessel inside the brain.
 The clot may develop on the spot or travel through the blood from elsewhere in the body.

 Hemorrhagic strokes are less common but far more likely to be fatal.
 They occur when a weakened blood vessel in the brain bursts.
 The result is bleeding inside the brain that can be difficult to stop.

 A transient ischemic attack, often called a "mini-stroke," is more like a close call.
 Blood flow is temporarily impaired to part of the brain, causing symptoms similar to an actual stroke.
 When the blood flows again, the symptoms disappear.
 A TIA is a warning sign that a stroke may happen soon.
-It's critical to see your doctor if you think you've had a TIA.
+It's critical to seek emergency medical help if you think you've had a TIA.
 There are therapies to reduce the risk of stroke.

 What Causes a Stroke

 A common cause of stroke is atherosclerosis -- hardening of the arteries.
 Plaque made of fat, cholesterol, calcium, and other substances builds up in the arteries, leaving less space for blood to flow.
 A blood clot may lodge in this narrow space and cause an ischemic stroke.
 Atherosclerosis also makes it easier for a clot to form.
 Hemorrhagic strokes often result from uncontrolled high blood pressure that causes a weakened artery to burst.